esteevens/loopback.io/pages/en/lb3/Using-current-context.md

 }
 ```

-Under the hood, this "magic string" value is converted by `Model.remoteMethod`
+Under the hood, `Model.remoteMethod` converts this special string value
 to a function that will be called by strong-remoting for each incoming request
-in order to build the value for this parameter.
+to build the value for this parameter.

 {% include tip.html content='
 Computed "accepts" parameters have been around for a while and they are well supported by LoopBack tooling.
-For example, the Swagger generator excludes computed properties from the API endpoint description.
+For example, the [Swagger generator](Swagger-generator.htm) excludes computed properties from the API endpoint description.
 As a result, the "options" parameter will not be described in the Swagger documentation.
 ' %}

 All built-in method have been already modified to include this new "options"
 parameter.

 {% include note.html content='
 In LoopBack 2.x, this feature is disabled by default for compatibility reasons.
-You can enable it by adding `"injectOptionsFromRemoteContext": true` to your model JSON file.
+To enable, add `"injectOptionsFromRemoteContext": true` to your model JSON file.
 ' %}

 ## Customize the value provided to "options"

-When strong-remoting is resolving the "options" argument, it will call model's
+When strong-remoting resolves the "options" argument, it calls model's
-method `createOptionsFromRemotingContext`.
+`createOptionsFromRemotingContext` method.
 The default implementation of this
 method returns an object with a single property `accessToken` containing
 the `AccessToken` instance used to authenticate the request.

-There are several ways how to customize this value.
+There are several ways to customize this value:
+- Override `createOptionsFromRemotingContext` in your model.
+- Use a "beforeRemote" hook.
+- Use a custom strong-remoting phase.

 ### Override `createOptionsFromRemotingContext` in your model